 Look Forward – Embrace Missional Living

-When I know truth about God and have seen His faithfulness in the past, I am compelled to trust Him with the future.
+When I know truth about God and notice His faithfulness in the past, I’m compelled to trust Him with the future.

 I once heard faith defined as “belief with legs.”
-It’s not enough to trust in my head, I must also trust with my actions.
-Rather than being paralyzed by a moment when it’s hard to see God’s active involvement, I look forward and continue taking small steps of faith to demonstrate my belief that He is still at work.
+It’s not enough to trust in my head, I must trust with actions.
+Rather than being paralyzed by a moment when it’s hard to see God’s active involvement, I look forward.
+I continue taking small steps of faith to demonstrate my belief that He is still at work.

 Sometimes You Can’t See God at Work ….Until Suddenly You Do

 A month after Lisa gave me that ride home, and many small steps of faith later, I saw God at work.

 Lisa arrived late to meet me, her eyes red from crying.
 Sitting down beside me, she immediately broke down.